muhamad-mamoun/MamOS/README.md

 # MamOS - Real-Time Operating System Kernel
 > Just a hobby, won't be big and professional like FreeRTOS ;)

-MamOS is a priority-based real-time operating system (RTOS) designed for efficient task management in embedded systems.
+MamOS is a priority-based Real-Time Operating System (RTOS) designed for efficient task management in embedded systems.
 Built for the **STM32F401x** (ARM Cortex-M4) and architected for portability, MamOS offers key scheduling and synchronization features, making it a powerful foundation for real-time applications.

 ## 🚀 Key Features
 - **Priority-Based Scheduling:** Ensures high-priority tasks are executed promptly.